Información de la revista

 ResultsSphingosine 1-phosphate receptor modulators

 We found 1 PVS, 1 PAS, 1 meta-analysis, and 9 CTs.
 The latter (Table 4) included a total of 10,071 patients treated with S1PR modulators, and 126 cases of SC reported during therapy (cumulative incidence of 1.24%)20–28.
 After calculating the OR based on the results published by the different CTs, only the INFORMS study by Lublin et al.23 obtained a statistically significant OR, suggesting that fingolimod is a risk factor for SC (OR, 3.18; [95% confidence interval [CI], 1.47-6.84]).
 In absolute numbers, the SC cases described in the CTs were mostly BCC, though there were also reports of melanoma and cutaneous squamous cell carcinoma (cSCC).
 SC was one of the most frequent serious adverse events in these CTs that led to therapeutic discontinuation in some cases.
 The LONGTERMS study (n=4083) by Cohen et al. followed patients on fingolimod for up to 14 years and found no clear trend in the increase in the annual incidence (AI) of BCC with the cumulative dose of the drug.
-On year 1, they detected 5 cases (AI, 0.1%); on year 5, 5 more (AI, 0.3%); and on year 10, 5 more (AI, 0.3%).
+In the first year, they detected 5 cases (AI, 0.1%); in the fifth year, 5 more (AI, 0.3%); and on the tenth year, 5 more (AI, 0.3%).
 No new cases were reported on years 12+ or 13+24.

 Table 4.